Skip to main content

 Collins describes the experience of Admiral James Stockdale – the highest-ranked American prisoner-of-war in the Vietnam War – in ‘Good to Great’, calling it ‘the Stockdale Paradox’.

 Stockdale was locked up for a long time – over eight years.
-During this time, many of his fellow prisoners gave up the will to live.
+Many of his fellow prisoners gave up the will to live during this time.
 They were the optimists.
-The ones who were saying we’ll be out by Christmas or Easter or their next birthday and eventually ran out of hope.
+The ones who said we’ll be out by Christmas or Easter or their next birthday eventually ran out of hope.
 In contrast, Stockdale lived day to day, accepting the brutal reality of his situation.
 But he never lost faith that he would make it out alive, and it would become the defining event of his life.

 4. The Hedgehog Concept